HL7/cql/input/pages/09-b-cqlreference.md

 The <span class="kw">properly includes</span> operator for lists returns <span class="kw">true</span> if the first list contains every element of the second list, and the first list is strictly larger than the second list.

-For the element overload, this operator returns true if the list contains (i.e. includes) the element, and it is not the only element in the list.
+For the singleton-list overload, this operator returns true if the list contains (i.e. includes) the element, and it is not the only element in the list.

 This operator uses equality semantics to determine whether or not two elements are the same, with the exception that null elements are considered equal.

-For the list overload, if either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.
+For the list-list overload, if either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.

 Note that the order of elements does not matter for the purposes of determining inclusion.